NVIDIA/tao_pytorch_backend/README.md

 In order to build a new docker, please edit the `deploy.sh` file in `$NV_TAO_PYTORCH_TOP/release/docker` to update the patch version and re-run the steps above.

 ## <a name='ContributionGuidelines'></a>Contribution Guidelines
-TAO Toolkit TensorFlow backend is not accepting contributions as part of the TAO 5.0 release, but will be open in the future.
+TAO Toolkit PyTorch backend is not accepting contributions as part of the TAO 5.0 release, but will be open in the future.

 ## <a name='License'></a>License
 This project is licensed under the [Apache-2.0](./LICENSE) License.